georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 acts like an `Element` object.
 The return value `MyElementClass` is a custom class defined elsewhere which must inherit from `etree.ElementBase` class.

-The code in the `elements/_base.py` module follows this model to define the lookup class `NodeBasedLookup`.
+The code in the `elements/_base.py` module follows this pattern to define the lookup class `NodeBasedLookup`.
 It creates a custom parser `SVG_PARSER` and defines the `load_svg` method which uses the parser.